Think “Hustlers” is just about strippers ripping off lap-dance clients in a well-publicized New York skin club?

 Destiny lives with her grandmother, who knows her as Dorothy.
 There’s something of Dorothy in the way she approaches the work, not as an innocent, but not the most competent of “new girls.”
 She’s not that “new” either.
 Moves is just a step up from the dive where she used to offer inept lap dances.

-Lopez, in a showcase moment, demonstrates how to work the pole to make the faceless Johns in the audience rain bills on the stage.
+Lopez, in a showcase scene, demonstrates how to work the pole to make the faceless Johns in the audience rain bills on the stage.
 “Ankle hook, knee hook, table top,” selling the sultry with every move, shaking her butt, arching her back and WORK that hair, girl –WORK it.

 With another dancer (stripper turned rapper Cardi B), Ramona improves Destiny’s lap dancing, and dollar bills are soon raining down.